MuddamSiddartha/FMML_Assignments/README.md

 # FMML_Assignments
-this is for submission of the assignments of FMML cource
+this is for submission of the assignments of FMML course